1955 New York Yankees season

 The 1955 New York Yankees season was the team's 53rd season.
-The team finished with a record of 96 wins and 58 losses, winning their 21st AL pennant, finishing 3 games ahead of the Cleveland Indians.
+The team finished with a record of 96 wins and 58 losses, winning their 21st pennant, finishing 3 games ahead of the Cleveland Indians.
 New York was managed by Casey Stengel.
 The Yankees played their home games at Yankee Stadium.
 In the World Series, they were defeated by the Brooklyn Dodgers in 7 games.